programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 15\.
 Click _Go to resource_

 16\.
-Once we see the screen for your newly created resource we can store the password key and endpoint url we'll need to access this service from your python environment.
+Once you see the screen for your newly created resource, you can start on Step 3. to store the password key and endpoint URL which you will need to access this service from your Python environment.

-### 3. Create and store a secret Key and Endpoint to access Computer Vision
+### 3. Create and store a secret key and endpoint to access Computer Vision
-To use the service your computer program must send a password key to an endpoint URL at Microsoft Azure.
+To use the service, your computer program must send a password key to an endpoint URL at Microsoft Azure.
 As it says on Azure: "Do not share your keys.
 Store them securely...".
 Keeping your keys secure reduces the risk of someone else improperly using your credits to transcribe documents.

-To reduce the risk of inadvertently sharing your secret key, store it in a separate file in a different folder than the program you're writing.
+To reduce the risk of inadvertently sharing your secret key, store it in a separate file, in a different folder from the program you are writing.
 This protects your key better than including it inside code you may share.

 1\.
 In the Azure Portal, open the Keys and Endpoint page of your resource.